DmitryEfimenko/ssr-with-i18n/article/part-1.md

 }
 ```

 Nothing fancy is going on.
 We just added the `TranslateModule` and configured it to use the `HttpClient` to load translations.
 We exported `TranslateModule` as well to make the pipe `transform` available in the `AppModule` and in HTML templates.
-In the constructor, we specified available languages and used a function provided by ngx-transltate to get and use the browser's default language.
+In the constructor, we specified available languages and used a function provided by ngx-translate to get and use the browser's default language.

 By default, the `TranslateHttpLoader` will load translations from the `/assets/i18n/` folder, so let's add a couple of files there.